The Me Project

 21 days to Living the Life You’ve Always Wanted

 (San Jose, CA) Has that rush to make (and break) New Year’s resolutions already waned?
-According to Daniel Pink, author of Drive: The Surprising Truth About What Motivates Us, takingsmall steps every day will not only help you stay committed to your goal, but will also help you ultimately achieve that goal when obstacles come up.
+According to Daniel Pink, author of Drive: The Surprising Truth About What Motivates Us, taking small steps every day will not only help you stay committed to your goal but will also help you ultimately achieve that goal when obstacles come up.
 Author Kathi Lipp wants you and your friends to live out those dreams—and have some fun along the way.

 As women, we forget the goals and dreams of our younger years.
 The busyness of everyday life gets in the way.
 To-do lists replace goals.
 The Me Project provides women with fun and creative ways to bring back the sense of purpose and vitality that comes with living out the plans and dreams God has planted in our hearts.
-Kathi Lipp’s warm tone and laugh-out-loud humor motivates women to take daily steps toward intentional goals.
+Kathi Lipp’s warm tone and laugh-out-loud humor motivate women to take daily steps toward intentional goals.
 The end result?
 We get back our lives and enjoy living in the confidence of a purposeful life in spite of our chaotic schedules.

-This handy guide coaches women to do one simple thing toward achieving our goals each day for three weeks.
+This handy guide coaches women to do one simple thing toward achieving their goals each day for three weeks.
 A woman experiencing the exhilaration of a rediscovered life offers more as a wife, mother, friend, volunteer, career woman.